 SEO ranking factors are the website elements, concepts and external factors that digital marketing professionals and SEO experts use to help your website gain traction, traffic, leads and sales from search engines.

-Here are some of the most important confirmed search engine ranking factors, that, when optimised, could help your website grow visibility, traffic and sales from search engines.
+Here are some of the most important search engine ranking factors, that, when optimised, could help your website grow visibility, traffic and sales from search engines.

 What is an SEO Ranking Factor?